suyash-rgb/FAQSense/README.md

 While LLMs are powerful and can perform heavy lifting tasks such as semantic similarity search or contextual matching, relying on them exclusively introduces fragility.
 Our motivation is to design a system that does not depend on them for core functionality.
 By combining deterministic methods, curated knowledge bases, and lightweight NLP techniques, FAQSense aims to deliver consistent, trustworthy answers while still offering the conversational fluidity users expect from modern AI systems.

 ### Main Objective
 The primary goal is to provide a low-latency, scalable infrastructure where "Knowledge Retrieval" is the priority.

+#### The RAM Architecture (vs. RAG)
+Unlike traditional **Retrieval-Augmented Generation (RAG)** which uses an LLM to generate a response based on retrieved data, FAQSense uses a **Retrieval-Augmented Matcher (RAM)**.
+- **Selection over Generation**: Instead of synthesizing a new sentence (which introduces hallucination risk), our engine selects the most semantically relevant, pre-approved answer from your database.
-FAQSense ensures that a company's support bot only speaks from the provided "textbook" (CSV data), ensuring 100% factual consistency.
+- **Deterministic Trust**: This ensures that a company's support bot only speaks from the provided "textbook" (CSV data), ensuring 100% factual consistency.

 ### Why it Matters
 In the NLP domain, FAQSense demonstrates that Semantic Search (understanding meaning) can be more valuable than Generative Text for closed-domain applications like customer service.
 It showcases the practical application of high-dimensional vector embeddings and efficient similarity scoring in a production environment.